-So literally “new” options have recently arrived and many more are on the way.
-The city report does not account for development projects in Sarasota County or in-fill redevelopment on a lot by lot basis, i.e. when a functionally obsolete house is torn down to build a new one.
+So literally “new” or pre-construction condo options have recently arrived in Sarasota and many more are on the way.
+The city report does not account for development projects in Sarasota County or in-fill redevelopment on a lot by lot basis, i.e., when a functionally obsolete house is torn down to build a new one.

 It takes time to transition from current to new so there is a lag effect of when the “old” comes on the market but this too adds to our inventory.